Operation Harpoon (1942): 15 June

 At dawn on 15 June, near Pantelleria, the lightly defended convoy was subjected to a coordinated attack by Axis aircraft and the Italian 7th Cruiser Division (Ammiraglio di divisione [Vice-Admiral] Alberto da Zara), Raimondo Montecuccoli, Eugenio di Savoia and the destroyers Ascari, Alfredo Oriani, Lanzerotto Malocello, Premuda and Ugolino Vivaldi.
 The five fleet destroyers in the convoy escort made a smokescreen and attacked the Italian squadron but the Tribal-class destroyer HMS Bedouin and the P-class destroyer Partridge were repeatedly hit by the Italian cruisers and brought to a standstill.
 The cruiser Cairo also received two rounds from Italian gunfire.
 Italian reports claimed that the destroyers Vivaldi and Malocello closed to within 6000 yd of the merchantmen and hit one of the freighters at about 7:15 a.m.
 Vivaldi was eventually hit by a shot from the British destroyers and caught fire but was taken in tow and saved by Malocello and Premuda.
 Both forces broke off the engagement at about 8:00 a.m. and the Italians lost track of the convoy.

 The 9308 LT tanker Kentucky, Chant and the freighter Burdwan, already disabled by air attack, were abandoned by their escorts, which had been trying to scuttle Kentucky and Burdwan with gunfire and depth charges, when the Italian cruisers returned shortly before noon.
 Burdwan and Kentucky, already on fire, were sunk by gunfire from Raimondo Montecuccoli, Eugenio di Savoia and the destroyers Ascari and Oriani; Kentucky was also struck by a torpedo from Oriani.
-Ascari finished off Burdwan, which by then was an abandoned hulk, with two torpedoes.
+Ascari finished off Burdwan, by then an abandoned hulk, with two torpedoes.
 Chant had already been sunk by bombing and the Italian squadron found her smouldering wreck site.
 While scaring off the small escorting vessels of the crippled ships and according to post-battle reports from both sides, Raimondo Montecuccoli hit the minesweeper HMS Hebe at "approx. 26,000 yards".
 Fires broke out on Hebe, which received extensive splinter damage.
-Electrical cables to sweep magnetic and acoustic mines, low power wires, steering gear, echo sounding gear and voice pipes were broken, the Kelvin sounding machine, the commanding officer's cabin were damaged and a whaler was rendered unseaworthy.